David Miculescu: FCSB

 On 1 August 2022, Miculescu was officially unveiled at FCSB after the club activated his €1.7 million release clause.
-He signed a five-year contract and was handed the number 11 shirt.
+He signed a five-year contract and was assigned the number 11 shirt.
 Two days later, he registered his debut by starting in a 1–0 away win over DAC Dunajská Streda in the UEFA Europa Conference League third qualifying round.

-On his Liga I debut against Mioveni on 6 August, he scored a header to seal a 1–1 draw.
+On his Liga I debut against Mioveni on 6 August 2022, Miculescu scored a header to seal a 1–1 draw.
+He failed to make an impact during his first season in Bucharest, totalling 36 league appearances—of which he only started 11—and scoring three goals.

 Style of play

 A tall and physical player, Miculescu can be deployed in an advanced midfield position or wide as a winger, preferably on the right flank.

 Personal life

 Miculescu's father, Valentin, was also a professional footballer.
 A striker, he too played for UTA Arad.